ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 }
 ~~~
 {: #fig-capsule-register-target-cid title="Register Target CID Capsule Format"}

-Sequence Number
-: The sequence number assigned to this registration by the sender.

 Connection ID Length
 : The length of the connection ID being registered, which is between 0 and